daxm/docker-guacamole-server/README.md

 2. `docker-compose pull`
 3. `./runme.sh`

-Built with ❤️ by daxm and Grok!
+Built with ❤️ by daxm!